 DISCUSSION:

+The reading we had for today from our book was about body mapping.
 Here's a quick summary of body mapping that came from the book: "Mapping refers to one's own idea and experience of structure, movement, and size.
 Body maps can be conscious or unconscious, but they always govern how we move.
 Body maps often deviate from the reality of anatomic structure; even then, they govern how we move."

 So we talked about what body mapping means to us, and I just want to review some of the ideas that were mentioned.